developertanvir2019/E-learner-client/README.md

 live site link is : https://melodious-souffle-e0c6bd.netlify.app/
-# this is development site.
+# this is about web development site.
-# i used bootstrap for design
+# I used bootstrap for design ..
-# There are 6 course
+# There are 6 course added in this site..
-# I use navigate but it is not work
+# I use react router, firebase etc for this website...
-# live site is host on netlify..
+# This website have so many functional activities ...

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)